Looking good and dressing well is a necessity. Having a purpose in life is not – Oscar Wilde

 I lived in London for some years, working a little, studying a little.
 And I made an important discovery: Jermyn Street and its wonderful shirts.

 I window shopped the street in the evenings, admiring the beautiful displays of shirts.
-Research I call it now.
+Research I now call it.
 Finally I bought one shirt from each of my carefully chosen shirt makers.
-From the top end down to the apparent bargains
+Seven in all, from the top end down to the apparent bargains.

-After about a year of wearing them I also discovered, as with anything, you get what you pay for.
-I settled on one shirt maker.
-No names but they were established at the very end of the 1800’s.
+After a year of wearing them I also discovered, as with anything, you get what you pay for.
+Like a hi fi set, to move from good up to great. costs a bit extra.
+I settled on one shirt maker, established at the very end of the 1800’s.
+They represented for me, not the best price, but something more important: the best value.

 When I returned to Johannesburg, I was introduced to Louis Gwatkin, a Savile Row trained suit and shirt maker, legendary bespoke tailor to the household names of many of our captains of industry, commerce, banking, law, advertising, stock broking.
 And a Raconteur – capital R.

 Louis became my shirt maker until he retired, then I went back to my old Jermyn Street shirt maker, buying by mail order.

 When our South African Rand became so weak and I couldn’t afford them any longer, I decided to make them here.
 Who better to talk to than Louis.

 Almost an end before the beginning

-But Louis had disappeared – dementia, died, gone back to UK, definitely dead, was the answer to all my inquiries, no telephone record of him anywhere in South Africa.
+But Louis had disappeared – dementia, died, gone back to UK, definitely dead, were the answers to my inquiries, no telephone record of him anywhere in South Africa.

 At last I tracked him down, hale & hearty, retired to Cape Town where I also now live.
 He had no interest in returning to work, thanked me for thinking of him, and wished me luck.